table of contents

-A healthy diet, weight maintenance, and exercise help to manage your PCOS symptoms (Leon, 2021).
+A healthy diet, weight maintenance, and exercise help to manage your PCOS symptoms.
 Often, these changes are recommended as the first step to managing PCOS before trying medications or hormone therapies.
 Weight loss on its own in people with PCOS who also have overweight or obesity has been shown to alleviate symptoms for some people and even restore normal periods, ovulation, and fertility.

-There is no one diet prescribed for helping PCOS.
+There is no one diet used to treat PCOS.
 Diet plans should be adapted to meet your needs and help manage your unique symptoms and tolerance.
 Typically, the goals of dietary changes are to help with insulin resistance, maintain a healthy weight, manage other symptoms, and support your health.

-Diet changes often recommended for PCOS include (Moran, 2013):
+Diet changes often recommended for PCOS can include: